 - Cross-curriculum priorities are themes that are integrated throughout the curriculum.
 They are Australia’s place in Asia, sustainability and Aboriginal and Torres Strait Islander histories and cultures.

-The Australian Curriculum and Charlotte Mason Method
+The Charlotte Mason Method and Homeschooling Australian Curriculum

 There is no specific Charlotte Mason Curriculum.
 Nevertheless, Charlotte Mason’s ideas on what is important for children to learn are integral to her method.